 Figure 5.
 Maps of SHA data filtered for the transient seasonal band for the dates displayed.
 Arrows on the upper right corner on panels (a), (d), (g), and (j) indicates dates of extreme events when the FCt was larger than the 95% percentile (orange arrows) or smaller than the 5% percentile (cyan arrows).
+Specific positive (negative) westward propagating signals are emphasized by the green (yellow) shaded contours.